businessxcore/ethergenixrepository/README.md

 # Ethergenix Portfolio
 Welcome to the Ethergenix repository.
 This is a professional portfolio of the past n8n projects developed by Ethergenix Technologies.
-If interested in any of the projects, ask the owner.
+If interested in any of the projects, ask the owner.<br>

 # Why Ethergenix?"

 The name "Ethergenix" was not chosen by chance.
 It's a blend of three evocative concepts: "Ether", "Genic" and "Phoenix".

 **Ether**: The regions of space beyond the earth's atmosphere; the heavens.
-It represents boundless space, clarity, and the infinite potential of the digital and intellectual realms.
+It represents boundless space, clarity, and the infinite potential of the digital and intellectual realms.<br>
-**Genic**: Signifies creation, origin, and the beginning of new possibilities, embodying the concept of generating new ideas, solutions, and innovations.
+**Genic**: Signifies creation, origin, and the beginning of new possibilities, embodying the concept of generating new ideas, solutions, and innovations.<br>
-**Phoenix**: The legenday bird that rises anew from its ashes, representing adaptability and resilience.
+**Phoenix**: The legenday bird that rises anew from its ashes, representing adaptability and resilience.<br>